-To understand the full implications and the theory of χ , you need to read all the sections on χ theory in chapters 1 through 6, in other words, you can skip the sections of all the more established theories.
-If you would like the background in DFT then chapter 7 is appropriate.
+To understand the full implications and the theory of χ , you need to read all the sections on χ theory in Chapters 1-6.
+In other words, you can skip the sections of all the more established theories.
+If you would like the background to DFT, then Chapter 7 is appropriate.

-Finally, A Tribute to Loren Fuller
+A tribute to Loren Fuller

 This is a final history note.
 Dr. Loren E. Fuller, Jr., worked very diligently on the ASP (χ) theory for many years, working against the odds, but was able to publish several papers.
-Indeed, some very prominent scientists4 were furious whenever the theory was mentioned.
-Loren finally promised one of these scientist, out of great respect that was due, not to publish the theory until that scientist's passing.
+Indeed, some very prominent scientists3 were furious whenever the theory was mentioned.
+Loren finally promised one of these scientists, out of great and deserved respect, not to publish the theory until that scientist's passing.
 The basis and use of the ASP theory was usually downplayed in order to make the publications acceptable.
 I was resolved to be open about the theory and therefore was not very successful in my publications record.
-However, I have worked in situations where publications did not matter, a considerable advantage in being straight forward.
+However, I have worked in situations where publications did not matter, which is a considerable advantage in being straightforward.

-Shortly before Loren's death I notice that the χ -plot always passed through a common point and mentioned this to him.
-He reaction immediately was, "Yes, the point of the relative pressure of 0.368 (1/e) is the magical point from which one can extract a lot of information!"
+Shortly before Loren's death, I noticed that the χ -plot always passed through a common point, and I mentioned this to him.
+His immediate reaction was, "Yes, the point of the relative pressure of 0.368 (1/e) is the magical point from which one can extract a lot of information!"
 Indeed, this is a jaw-dropping point along with the early data points in the isotherm.
-By itself this point yields the energy of adsorption and surface area for a flat surface or as Loren would indicate for a fractal factor of 1.
-Together with the early part of the isotherm it yields the fractal factor other than 1, usually porosity but maybe very low particle sizes.
-This will become clear when you read about the inflection point technique in Chapter 1 with details in Appendix IIJ.
+By itself, this point yields the energy of adsorption and surface area for a flat surface or, as Loren would indicate, for a fractal factor of 1.
+Together with the early part of the isotherm, it yields the fractal factor other than 1, usually porosity but maybe very low particle sizes.
+This will become clear when you read about the inflection point technique in Chapter 1, with details in Appendix IIJ.